 When applying for your open spousal work permit, you are basically submitting a normal application for a work permit with some modifications in information.

-Note, there are other applicable application types that would allow for an applicant (or their dependants) to qualify for an open work permit.
-Here are some examples of some such application types:
+Note there are other applicable application types that would allow for an applicant (or their dependants) to qualify for an open work permit.
+Here are some examples of such application types:

 You may also be eligible if you are a family member of someone whose application for permanent residence has been approved under one of the above.